 The massage was awesome.
 I’ve only had about 4 massages in my life, but that’s enough to realize that a good massage therapist can really make a difference.
 This gal really got in and dug around on my tight muscles, which left me sore for days.
 I’m sure it’s personal preference, but I also prefer a massage therapist who is just a bit of a talker.
+She was caught off guard when I asked her what all the hot things she was putting on my back, she didn’t answer me.
+Then I felt something I was sure was metal so I asked again this time a little louder and more persistent.
+She finally answered by saying gua sha tools stainless steel, not that I had any idea what that was.
 Laying there in complete silence while a stranger rubs oil on you is just awkward.
 So we talked about running and kids and new restaurants in town.
-You know, the normal stuff you talk about while you’re naked. =)
+You know, the normal stuff you talk about while you’re naked. =) In addition, Pamper yourself at Top Tucson Nail Salon.
+Nestled in the Catalina Foothills, no other nail salon in Tucson offers such a unique, relaxing atmosphere.
+You can also visit the Elle.B Salon in Denver, CO.

 The eyebrow wax… Did I mention it was my very first waxing experience?
 It’s just always sounded SO painful.
 But actually, it wasn’t that bad — very similar to pulling off a band-aid.
 I guess I expected it to be more like a haircut where we would discuss ahead of time what I wanted (there are definitely eyebrow “styles,” right?
-I don’t want then super thin!) to have more of a discussion about what I wanted before she started slathering got wax between my eyebrows.
-I am a pretty committed tweezerer, and I think I’ll stay that way, but it was nice not to have to worry about it for a couple of weeks.
+I don’t want them super thin!) to have more of a discussion about what I wanted before she started slathering got wax between my eyebrows.
+I am a pretty committed tweezerer, and I think I’ll stay that way, but it was nice not to have to worry about it for a couple of weeks, I am pretty sure I will go to the Microblading San Diego center to get my eyebrows done in a couple of weeks, this way I don’t have to worry about them for a while.

 So, how about you – are you low maintenance or high maintenance?
 Do you think I’m a weirdo for trying some of this stuff for the first time at age 35?
 What’s your favorite spa treatment if money were no object?